-Adeline Smith, Asian, Asian American, Asian playwright, Asian writer, Bay Area theatre, Beckett Finn, Benjamin Shiu, Carla Pantoja, Cheshire Isaacs, Communism, Crowded Fire Theater, David KH Elliott, Devon LaBelle, Dylan Feldman, Elian Gozalez, Elissa Beth Stebbins, female playwright, first world problems, Grace Ng, independent theatre, indie theatre, James Ard, Jomar Tagatac, Julian Green, Kathryn Han, Korean, Lynne Soffer, M. Graham Smith, May Liang, Maya Linke, Mia Chung, Michelle Mulholland, North Korea, Pak Han, primarily female cast, Quinn Shepherd, San Francisco theatre, Sarah Rose Leonard, Shane Traister, Socialism, Stephanie Alyson Henderson, the grass is always greener, Theatre review, women playwrights, women writers, You for Me for You
+Adeline Smith, Asian, Asian American, Asian author, Asian director, Asian playwright, Asian writer, Bay Area theatre, Beckett Finn, Benjamin Shiu, Carla Pantoja, Cheshire Isaacs, Communism, Crowded Fire Theater, David KH Elliott, Devon LaBelle, Dylan Feldman, Elian Gozalez, Elissa Beth Stebbins, female director, female playwright, femininity, first world problems, Grace Ng, immigrants, independent theatre, indie theatre, James Ard, Jomar Tagatac, Julian Green, Kathryn Han, Korean, Korean-American, Lynne Soffer, M. Graham Smith, May Liang, Maya Linke, Mia Chung, Michelle Mulholland, North Korea, Pak Han, primarily female cast, Quinn Shepherd, San Francisco theatre, Sarah Rose Leonard, SFThtr, Shane Traister, Socialism, South Korean, Stephanie Alyson Henderson, the grass is always greener, theater review, theatre, Theatre review, women playwrights, women writers, You for Me for You

 “Leaving North Korea is not like leaving any other country.
 It is more like leaving another universe.
 I will never truly be free of its gravity, no matter how far I journey.”